 Last but not least, head over to one of my favorite viewpoints to see the sunset over Monaco: Tête de Chien!
-Unfortunately this viewpoint is only accessibly by car so if you opted to take the train or a bus for your Monaco day trip from Nice, sadly you will have to skip this point.
+Unfortunately, this viewpoint is only accessible by car so if you opted to take the train or a bus for your Monaco day trip from Nice, sadly you will have to skip this point.

 It takes around 25 minutes to reach the parking lot near the viewpoint from Monaco.
 Just put Tête de Chien in your Google Maps and you will easily get there!
 From the parking lot, you need to do a short but relatively steep hike and in 10-15 minutes you will reach the viewpoint.

-From the viewpoint you will get an incredible panoramic view over the entire coastline and Monaco!
+From this viewpoint, you will get an incredible panoramic view over the entire coastline and Monaco!
 Just be careful on the rocks and don’t go too close to the edge.
 Can you imagine a better way to end your one day in Monaco?